qnts/jwt_provider2/docs/middleware.md

     ...
 ```

-Here we actually wrap the middleware function, passing the data `['base.group_system']` into its logic body:
+Here we actually wrap the middleware function, passing the data `['base.group_system']` into its code logic:

 - First, it check if user is already logged in via `jwt`
 - Next, `req.odoo_req` is a reference to `odoo.http.request`, get the logged in user, and check if user has any group in `['base.group_system']`.